![]() |

 silently grunts and lies down in dust again.
 He feels, that on his back pair

-it an itch from numerous insects leaves him, and it calms an animal.
-Breath
+an itch from numerous insects leaves him, and it calms an animal.
+Breath becomes

-becomes smoother, and Whitechest falls in somnolence.
-But to him is short to
+smoother, and Whitechest falls in somnolence.
+But to him is short to sleep:

-sleep: shout of one heron wakes him.
-Having risen on hinder legs, Whitechest
+shout of one heron wakes him.
+Having risen on hinder legs, Whitechest sees,

-sees, how the female of the porcupine of strange motley coloring comes nearer
+how the female of the porcupine of strange motley coloring comes nearer to the

-to the dust bath.
+dust bath.
 It is the Striped Spike, and after her two cubs hasten.
-And
+And one cub

-one cub is remarkable by dark brown colouring and characteristic white spot
+is remarkable by dark brown colouring and characteristic white spot on chest.

 Whitechest would not so like to face with the female at cubs, and he abandons